Libby Larsen: Musical career

 Larsen organized and became artistic director of the Hot Notes Series (sponsored by the Schubert Club of St. Paul) in 1993, which focuses on the modern keyboard, particularly on the interaction between performer and synthesized sound.
 This interaction has become a feature of her later works, including Frankenstein: The Modern Prometheus (1990) based on the book by Mary Shelley.
 This work used electronic visual effects such as projectors and screens around the theater which showed different perspectives (e.g. those of the monster or those of Frankenstein himself) throughout the opera.
 This opera was Larsen's first exploration of technological sound and was selected as one of the eight best classical music events of 1990 by USA Today.

 In 1993, she won a Grammy Award for producer of Best Classical Vocal Performance for "The Art of Arlene Augér", featuring her song cycle Sonnets from the Portuguese.
 In 1996, she received Honorary Doctorates from both St. Mary's College/Notre Dame, and the University of Nebraska.

 In addition to being known as a composer, Larsen is known as a musical philosopher and speaker.
 She has given keynote addresses at places such as the League of American Orchestras, American Choral Directors Association, American Orff-Schulwerk Association National Convention, Concert Band Directors National Association, Dominique de Menil Presidential Lecture Series at Rice University (2001), Music Educators National Convention, and National Association of Schools of Music.
-From 2003-04, she served as the first Harissios Papamarkou Chair in Education and Technology at the Library of Congress.
+From 2003 to 2004, she served as the first Harissios Papamarkou Chair in Education and Technology at the Library of Congress.

 In 2010, Larsen received a George Peabody Medal for Outstanding Contributions to Music in America.

 Larsen has never held a formal teaching position in college or university, about which she said that she "never felt the need to be attached to an academic institution", as she had been "lucky enough to have the kind of musical life [she] wanted".
 She has taken independent students, including composer Adam Berndt.
+Additionally, Larsen's own studies, research, and history have guided her to believe music education needs dramatic changes.